Careers Statutory Guidance 2018

-As part of the Hillsong Youth Project we were very fortunate to have a guest speaker Reggie Dabbs come in to talk to Year 8 students in assembly.
+As part of the Hillsong Youth Project we were very fortunate to have a guest speaker Reggie Dabbs come into school twice to talk to Year 7 & 8 students in assembly.
 Reggie is an inspirational speaker who comes to Britain three times a year to hold a school tour.
 He will over the course of a week visit eleven schools and we were honoured to host him at Notre Dame.

 Reggie was born in Tennessee to a young sixteen year old who already had three children and was living in a chicken coop, she was taken in by her English Teacher at school Mrs Dabbs and eventually he was adopted by the family after his mother left with his two sisters and brother.
 Reggie talks about his struggles in at school and how he also struggled with his feelings as he felt unwanted.

 Reggie is a saxophone player who came in and played us some wonderful songs and we all had a good sing a long – he was an inspiration. such a moving story but showing us how we never know what people are going through but always striving to achieve and do our best.